 The WordPress 'White Screen of Death' (WSOD) causes your site to display a blank white page without any further information.
-It's most often caused by a PHP error, however, it can be difficult to troubleshoot since no errors are displayed when this happens.
+It's most often caused by a PHP error.
+However, troubleshooting can be difficult since no errors are displayed when this happens.

 This article lists common troubleshooting steps you can take to fix your site.